semanticdata/nullboard/README.md

   * [Nullboard Agent Express Port](https://github.com/justinpchang/nullboard-agent-express) - an express.js-based portable app
   * [nbagent](https://github.com/luismedel/nbagent) - a version for Unix systems, in Python

-## Beta

-Still very much in beta.
-Caveat emptor and all that.

-## UI & UX
+### UI & UX

 The whole thing is largely about making it convenient to use.
 Everything is editable in place, all changes are saved automatically and last 50 revisions are kept for undo/redo:

 ![In-place editing](images/nullboard-inplace-editing.gif)